pamelafox/flask-surveys-container-app/README.md

 This project is a demonstration of a Flask app that uses a database and is designed to be used with Docker containers, both for local development and deployment.

 ### Local development with Docker

-Since this app depends on a database, there's a `docker-compose.yaml` that creates two containers (one for the app, one for the DB) as well as a volume to store the database data.
+Since this app depends on a database, there's a `docker-compose.yaml` file that creates two containers (one for the app, one for the DB) as well as a volume to store the database data.

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 (If you opened this inside Github Codespaces or a Dev Container in VS Code, installation is not needed.)